 In May 2021 the University of Essex published a review by barrister Akua Reindorf concerning the “deplatforming” of two academics because of their “gender critical” views.
-The University apologised to the two academics and is working to remedy the deeply concerning issues raised by the review.
+The university apologised to the two academics and is working to remedy the deeply concerning issues raised by the review.

-Sex Matters has published a summary of the Reindorf Review (together with the Forstater judgment) and is sending this report to the Vice Chancellors of all universities in the UK, the Secretary of State for Education, the Minister of State for Universities and the Office for Students in England, and the relevant authorities in Scotland, Wales and Northern Ireland.
+Sex Matters has published a summary of the Reindorf Review (together with the Forstater judgment) and is sending this report to the vice chancellors of all universities in the UK, the Secretary of State for Education, the Minister of State for Universities and the Office for Students in England, and the relevant authorities in Scotland, Wales and Northern Ireland.

 The Reindorf Review exposes a widespread phenomenon: accusations of transphobia deployed ﬁrst to curtail academic freedom, and then to prevent people talking about the curtailment of academic freedom.
 It highlights unlawful university policies developed through processes captured by internal and external lobby groups, and cultures of fear for staff and students who disagree with gender identity ideology.

-We keep a database of academics, university staff and visiting lecturers targeted for their gender critical views (where stories have reached the public domain), and have compiled a compilation of these media stories.
+We keep a database of academics, university staff and visiting lecturers targeted for their gender-critical views (where stories have reached the public domain), and have compiled a compilation of these media stories.

 As debate is breaking through we are seeing an escalation in the response.
-For example calls for the Open University to withdraw support from the newly formed Gender Critical Research Network (in particular an extraordinary letter from the London School of Economics Gender Studies Department), and leaflets being handed out at Cardiff University featuring violent imagery.
-Then there is the ongoing case of Raquel Rosario Sanchez at Bristol University.
+For example, calls for the Open University to withdraw support from the newly formed Gender Critical Research Network (in particular an extraordinary letter from the London School of Economics Gender Studies Department), and leaflets being handed out at Cardiff University featuring violent imagery.
+Then there is the ongoing case of Raquel Rosario Sánchez at Bristol University.

 The Reindorf Review sets out clearly what the law says, and calls on the University of Essex to ensure that its policies are in line with the Equality Act, and to rethink its relationship with Stonewall.

-We call on university leaders to to go back to the Equality Act and uphold their responsibilities in law
+We call on university leaders to go back to the Equality Act and uphold their responsibilities in law

 Some universities are already taking up Reindorf’s recommendation to establish a working group to review their policies, reconsider their relationship with Stonewall and to devise and implement a strategy for repairing relationships between trans and non-binary university members and those with gender-critical views, in particular women.